Another E2E Solution delivered. This time with CI/CD, AWS EventBridge and ECS Fargate

 Source: Dev.to

-To wrap up the year, I built my latest end‑to‑end (E2E) project.
-It is a side project, but it will help us at work.
-We have a service that uploads documents from a third‑party system.
-This integration requires authentication, and the system enforces a monthly password rotation.
+The integration requires authentication, but the system enforces a monthly password rotation.
 When the password expires, uploads and downloads start failing, quickly turning into an operational issue.

-To eliminate manual updates and the risk of someone forgetting the rotation, I created an automation that handles the entire process.
+To eliminate manual updates and the risk of forgetting, I built an end‑to‑end automation.

-The solution is a Python worker that uses Selenium with headless Chromium.
-It runs on a schedule and is backed by a full CI/CD pipeline.
-On every push to the main branch, GitHub Actions assumes an AWS IAM role via OIDC (no access keys), builds the Docker image, and pushes it to Amazon ECR.
-The workflow then registers a new ECS task definition revision, updating only the container image.
+The solution is a Python worker that uses Selenium with headless Chromium, runs on a schedule, and is backed by a full CI/CD pipeline.
+On every push to the main branch, GitHub Actions assumes an AWS IAM role via OIDC, builds the Docker image, pushes it to Amazon ECR, and registers a new ECS task definition revision that updates only the container image.

 CI/CD